An Exclusive Overview of C-Suite Executives Roles and Responsibilities

-A CMO’s primary mission is to simplify growth and increase sales by developing a comprehensive marketing plan that will promote brand identity and help the organization gain a competitive edge.
-In order to achieve their set target and effectively shape their companies’ public profile, CMOs must be exceptional leaders and assume the voice of the customer across the company.
+A CMO’s primary mission is to simplify growth and increase sales by developing a comprehensive marketing plan to promote brand identity and help the organization gain a competitive edge.
+To achieve their set target and effectively shape their companies’ public profile, CMOs must be exceptional leaders and assume the voice of the customer across the company.

-A CEO is also liable for every offense, even the crimes based on negligence, with regards to the management.
+A CEO is also liable for every offense, even crimes based on negligence, with regard to management.
 For example, if the balance sheet shows a misleading statement or if there is any omission, the CEO will be responsible.
 A CEO is also not permitted to show any interest in something which conflicts with the company’s interests.
-The CEO shares the performance report directly to and is accountable to, the board of directors.
+The CEO shares the performance report directly with and is accountable to the board of directors.

 COO stands for Chief Operating Officer.
-In the chain of command (hierarchy for reporting relationships), the COO is placed at the second.
-In a few organizations, COO is also known by other terms such as “chief operations officer”, or “operations director”.
+The COO is placed second in the chain of command (hierarchy for reporting relationships).
+In a few organizations, a COO is also known by terms such as “chief operations officer” or “operations director.”

-The COO is the senior executive who is responsible for managing the day-to-day managerial and operational function of a company.
+The COO is the senior executive responsible for managing the day-to-day managerial and operational functions of a company.

 The COO is appointed purposely to execute the business plans.
-The operating officer must help the company to grow and ensure its financial strength effectively.
-He/she is the person who is responsible for the management of the departments of a company which is production, marketing, and sales.
+The operating officer must help the company grow and ensure its financial strength effectively.
+They are the person who is responsible for the management of the departments of a company which is production, marketing, and sales.

-There is a need for a COO because the CEO cannot invest his time in the day to day operations of the business.
-There is a need for the COO, and he will be responsible for the supervision and assuring the smooth functioning of the day-to-day operations of the company and at the same time reporting it to the CEO.
+There is a need for a COO because the CEO cannot invest his time in the business’s day-to-day operations.
+Therefore, there is a need for a COO.
+He will be responsible for the supervision and assuring the smooth functioning of the company’s day-to-day operations and, at the same time, reporting to the CEO.

-CFO stands for “Chief Financial Officer”.
-The financial officer is the executive who is responsible for monitoring the cash flow and the overall financial activities of the organization.
+CFO stands for “Chief Financial Officer.”
+The financial officer is the executive responsible for monitoring the cash flow and the overall financial activities of the organization.

-The CFO is considered to be the same as an accountant or a controller and also checks the financial reports with accuracy.
+The CFO is considered the same as an accountant or a controller and also checks the financial reports with accuracy.

-The overall work for CFO is to maintain and check the complete financial operations of the company.
-Also, he/she analyzes the financial strengths and weaknesses of a company and gives suggestions for its improvement.
+The overall work of the CFO is to maintain and check the complete financial operations of the company.
+Also, they analyze a company’s financial strengths and weaknesses and give suggestions for its improvement.

 CTO has responsibility for managing the physical and personnel technology infrastructure, including deployment, systems management, and the development of technical operations personnel.

-A Chief Technology Officer job description could also include some practical aspects — if a tech team doesn’t have the knowledge or resources to complete a task, then it is down to the CTO to find a solution.
-It’s no wonder they have to obtain a wide variety of tech and ‘soft’ skills.
+A Chief Technology Officer’s job description could also include some practical aspects — if a tech team doesn’t have the knowledge or resources to complete a task, it is down to the CTO to find a solution.
+So it’s no wonder they have to obtain a wide variety of tech and ‘soft’ skills.

-Chief marketing officers report to the CEO or chief operating officer (COO) and hold advanced degrees in both business and marketing.
-A CMO who has a strong background in information technology may also contain the job title chief marketing technologist (CMT).
-In some larger organizations, however, those positions are separate, and the CMT reports to the CMO.
+Chief marketing officers report to the CEO or chief operating officer (COO) and hold advanced degrees in business and marketing.
+A CMO with a strong background in information technology may also contain the chief marketing technologist (CMT) job title.
+However, in some larger organizations, those positions are separate, and the CMT reports to the CMO.